-The natural and beautiful landscape in North Wales is so diverse that it offers something for everyone and as 2020 is the year Wales celebrates the Year of the Outdoors, make this the year you visit to experience first hand the magnificent mountains, stunning countryside and spectacular coastline.
+The natural and beautiful landscape in North Wales is so diverse that it offers something for everyone.
+As the pandemic has offered the chance for may of us to rediscover the simple pleasure of nature and the great outdoors, make this the year you visit to experience first hand the magnificent mountains, stunning countryside and spectacular coastline.

 Whether you want to just soak up the views, take part in some leisure pursuits, sports or world-leading adventure follow our guide of top outdoor experiences:

 Snowdonia National Park is the largest park in Wales covering over 823 square miles and it’s a short 20 minute drive from the award winning Imperial Hotel in Llandudno.
 Snowdon is at the Park’s heart standing at 1,085m (3,560ft) high and it offers many popular walking routes up to its summit or you can scale the summit on Snowdon Mountain Railway, which is Britain’s highest Rack Railway.

 Snowdonia National Park has about 250 lakes, or Llyns as they’re known in Welsh, so there are many opportunities for you to enjoy a lakeside walk.
 Llyn Padarn is the lake nearest to The Imperial Hotel and although is’ small compared to others as it’s only 240 acres, this glacially formed lake is stunningly beautiful.
 As well as being a popular spot for walkers there are also plenty of attractions to visit in the area including the National Slate Museum, Quarry Hospital Museum and a fun trip on the Llanberis Lake Railway, a narrow gauge steam train that takes you alongside the lake.